stephen-swensen/dstruct/README.md

 ## Start the apps

 Run `docker compose up` to start the `www` and `api` projects running on ports 8080 and 9090 respectively.

+# Anatomy

+* `www` is a C# / .NET 6 / ASP.NET MVC project that provides a homefront for the project with a blog documenting my adventures
+* `api` is a C# / .NET 6 / ASP.NET WebAPI project that provides a RESTful interface for our persistent data structures
+* `sql` is a T-SQL script folder that implements our data structures

+We plan to use Docker and AKS to deploy the two apps to `www.dstruct.dev` and `api.dstruct.dev` domains, and Azure SQL as our DB server.